 Our content is funded in part by commercial partnerships, at no extra cost to you and without impact to our editorial impartiality.
 Click to Learn More

-We found that Jira has a better range of task management features than Trello, including time-tracking, task dependencies, burndown charts, and a full suite of data visualization tools on all of its plans — which Trello doesn't have, plus a free plan equipped with more features than Trello's.
-In this article, we'll reveal exactly why Jira is far better value for money.
+Jira has a better range of task management features than Trello, including time-tracking, task dependencies, and decent data visualization tools on all of its plans – which means you’ll have an easier time managing complex projects with Jira.

 In this guide, we cover: